PauloGomesNatixis/python-trainning/python/exam.md

 Select the options that are correct:

-[] The variable `C` is the title of the GET request to the post with id 2 [] The variable `A` is the title of the GET request to the post with id 1 [] The variable `B` is the status code of the request to the post with id 2 [] The variable `C` is the id of the GET request to the post with id 1 [] The variable `A` is the status code of the request to the post with id 1
+[-] The variable `C` is the title of the GET request to the post with id 2 [-] The variable `A` is the title of the GET request to the post with id 1 [-] The variable `B` is the status code of the request to the post with id 2 [x] The variable `C` is the id of the GET request to the post with id 1 [] The variable `A` is the status code of the request to the post with id 1
 ```